sreekarc/Autonmous-A-C/README.md

 ![ac](https://user-images.githubusercontent.com/15959693/62400819-a01f6780-b54e-11e9-9b17-b91f93819d07.PNG)

-The main communication method was a raspberry pi hosting a website that any device on the internet could go on.
+The main communication method is a raspberry pi hosting a website that any device on the internet can go on.
 From there you can control the temperature from anywhere as long as you're on the same wifi.
-I also have made a android app that can connect to the raspberry pi for easier control.
+I also made an android app that can connect to the raspberry pi for easier temperature control.